-Muffy Calder and Michele Sevegnani1
+Muffy Calder and Michele Sevegnani

-School of Computing Science, University of Glasgow, UK
+School of Computing Science, University of Glasgow, Lilybank Gardens, Glasgow G12 8QQ, UK

 Abstract.
-Stochastic bigraphical reactive systems (SBRS) [Mil09, KMT08] is a recent formalism for modeling systems that evolve in time and space.
+Stochastic bigraphical reactive systems (SBRS) is a recent formalism for modelling systems that evolve in time and space.
 However, the underlying spatial model is based on sets of trees and thus cannot represent spatial locations that are shared among several entities in a simple or intuitive way.
-We adopt an extension of the formalism, SBRS with sharing [SC10], in which the topology is modelled by a directed acyclic graph structure.
+We adopt an extension of the formalism, SBRS with sharing, in which the topology is modelled by a directed acyclic graph structure.
 We give an overview of SBRS with sharing, we extend it with rule priorities, and then use it to develop a model of the 802.11 CSMA/CA RTS/CTS protocol with exponential backoff, for an arbitrary network topology with possibly overlapping signals.
 The model uses sharing to model overlapping connectedness areas, instantaneous prioritised rules for deterministic computations, and stochastic rules with exponential reaction rates to model constant and uniformly distributed timeouts and constant transmission times.
-Equivalence classes of model states modulo instantaneous reactions yield states in a CTMC that can be analysed using PRISM [KNP11].
+Equivalence classes of model states modulo instantaneous reactions yield states in a CTMC that can be analysed using the model checker PRISM.
 We illustrate the model on a simple example wireless network with three overlapping signals and we present some example quantitative properties.